 After adding the Git repository to your App Service, Project Kudu is now able to pull the state from GitLab.com or the on-premises edition of GitLab.
 However, you would have to trigger the deployment manually, as Project Kudu does not get notified if a push to the repository happens.
 In order to achieve this, we are going to use Webhooks.

-You might have noticed that your App Service’s blade now shows a new entry called External Repository Project.
-This field contains the user name and password for the Basic authentication of Project Kudu.
-(If you don’t see this field, download the publish profile and extract the credentials from there using a text editor.)
+Next, we need to find out the user name and password for the Basic authentication of Project Kudu.
+Download the publish profile by clicking Get Publish Profile and extract the credentials from there using a text editor.
 A redeployment can be triggered by calling the

 https://$mysite:[email protected]/deploy endpoint of Kudu, where